trikunai/img-task/README.md

 # img-task

-Img-task is a simple rest api project (build on node and express) where it does convert source images to new output images with 800 and 1024 wudth.
+Img-task is a simple rest api project (build on node and express) where it does convert source images to new output images with 800 and 1024 width.

 ## Installation